bic4907/PCG-papers/README.md

 # PCG-papers
-In this article, we summarize the PCG (Procedural Content Generation) papers specialized in games.
+In this article, we summarize the PCG (Procedural Content Generation) papers for game research.

 ## Survey